 Four days later, SoSafe responded:

 Not only is this one of the best founders' photos I've ever seen, but it's also the ONLY founders' photo I've ever talked about months and months later.
-My only regret is that I didn't have the honour of collaborating with the SoSafe founders on its creation.

 Be the boss

 I have to admit, it didn't take much coaching to get Barbara to this pose, but we did do a few minor tweaks.
 "Gimme a hand on that hip.
 Turn the body a bit more towards me, I want to be able to see that logo.
 Lift that chin up just a bit?
 There!
 Do.
 Not.
 Move."